 Any employee who feels that this policy has not been effectively applied is encouraged to approach their line manager, or a member of the LINK Board.
 In this first instance this can be on an informal basis.
-Matters can be raised formally through the grievance procedure.
+Matters can be raised formally through the grievance procedure, which is found in the staff handbook.